 The trading market for our common shares and Warrants will depend in part on the research and reports that securities or industry analysts publish about us or our business.
-Securities and industry analysts do not currently, and may never, publish research on the Corporation.
-If no securities or industry analysts commence coverage of the Corporation, the trading price for our common shares and Warrants would likely be negatively impacted.
-In the event securities or industry analysts initiate coverage, if one or more of the analysts who cover us downgrade our common shares and Warrants or publish inaccurate or unfavorable research about our business, our share price would likely decline.
+If one or more of the analysts who cover us downgrade our common shares and Warrants or publish inaccurate or unfavorable research about our business, our share price would likely decline.
 If one or more of these analysts cease coverage of our company or fail to publish reports on us regularly, demand for our stock could decrease, which might cause our share price and trading volume to decline.